-Slow cooker cheesy scalloped potatoes make a great side dish (but you didn't need me to tell you that!).
-It goes will with everything from beef to chicken to fish.
-We love eating it with brisket!
 This dish is a great option when your oven is already overflowing.
 It is also a terrific side dish for a BBQ.
 Just set it up, turn it on and head outside with your drink to fire up the grill!

 Don't expect much in the way of leftovers!
 If it does happen, au gratin potatoes store well in airtight containers.
 Leftovers will last in the refrigerator for 3-5 days.
 Frozen leftovers will last for up to 4 months.
 Both frozen and fresh cheesy potatoes can easily reheated in the microwave.

 Absolutely!
 There are a number of different recipes calling for potatoes as an ingredient.
 You do not need to pre-cook potatoes to use them in your slow cooker!